Mark Harris (author)

+Mark Harris (November 19, 1922 – May 30, 2007) was an American novelist, literary biographer, and educator, remembered for his baseball novels featuring the character Henry Wiggen, particularly Bang the Drum Slowly.

+Born Mark Harris Finkelstein in Mount Vernon, New York.
+Harris began his early career as a journalist.
+After obtaining his doctorate in 1956, Harris became a college lecturer, teaching English primarily at the San Francisco State College and Arizona State University.
+Harris his first novel was Trumpet to the World (1946).
+Harris was best known for a quartet of novels about baseball players: The Southpaw (1953), Bang the Drum Slowly (1956), A Ticket for a Seamstitch (1957), and It Looked Like For Ever (1979).
+In 1956, Bang the Drum Slowly was adapted for an installment of series The United States Steel Hour, starring Paul Newman.
+The novel also became a major motion picture in 1973, starring Robert De Niro.
+Although Bang the Drum Slowly was Harris's only true popular success, most of his novels received critical acclaim.
+These include Something about a Soldier (1957), Wake Up Stupid (1959), The Goy (1970), and Killing Everybody (1973).

-Mark Harris (November 19, 1922 – May 30, 2007) was an American novelist, literary biographer, and educator, remembered for his baseball novels featuring Henry Wiggen, particulary Bang the Drum Slowly.
-Harris's obituary in The Denver Post calls him "one of that legion of under-the-radar writers who for decades consistently turned out excellent novels and went largely unsung as he did...Harris said of his books that 'they are about the one man against his society and trying to come to terms with his society, and trying to succeed within it without losing his own identity or integrity.'
+In addition to his work as a novelist, Harris had a productive career in other literary genres.
+He authored numerous critical essays and articles, edited the poems of Vachel Lindsay and the journals of James Boswell, and wrote several biographies and three autobiographical books.
+Harris died in 2007.
+His obituary in The Denver Post called him "one of that legion of under-the-radar writers who for decades consistently turned out excellent novels and went largely unsung as he did...Harris said of his books that 'they are about the one man against his society and trying to come to terms with his society, and trying to succeed within it without losing his own identity or integrity.'
 He might have said the same thing of himself."

-Biography

 Early life

-Harris was born Mark Harris Finkelstein in Mount Vernon, New York, to Carlyle and Ruth (Klausner) Finkelstein.
-At the age of 11, he began keeping a diary, which he would maintain for every day of his life thereafter.
+Mark Harris Finkelstein was born in Mount Vernon, New York, to Carlyle and Ruth (Klausner) Finkelstein.
+At the age of 11, he began keeping a diary, which he would maintain every day for the rest of his life.

-After graduating in 1940 from Mount Vernon High School, he dropped his surname because "it was a difficult time for kids with Jewish names to get jobs."
-He subsequently went to work for Paul Winkler's Press Alliance news agency in New York City as a messenger and mimeograph operator.
+He dropped his surname after graduating in 1940 from Mount Vernon High School because "it was a difficult time for kids with Jewish names to get jobs."
+He went to work for Paul Winkler's Press Alliance news agency in New York City as a messenger and mimeograph operator.

-He was drafted into the United States Army in January 1943.
+In January 1943, he was drafted into the United States Army.
 His growing opposition to war and his anger at the prevalence of racial discrimination in the Army led him to go AWOL from Camp Wheeler, Georgia, in February 1944.
 He was soon arrested and then hospitalized for psychoneurosis.
 He was honorably discharged in April 1944.
 His wartime experience formed the basis for two of his novels, Trumpet to the World (1946) and Something About a Soldier (1957).